Best BNPL Apps in India 2026: Complete Buy Now Pay Later Guide

 • Not checking foreclosure charges

-• Borrowing maximum eligible amount
+• Borrowing the maximum eligible loan amount

-• Skipping loan comparison
+• Skipping loan comparison between lenders

-2. Compare at least 3 lenders
+• Compare at least 3 lenders

-3. Negotiate interest rates
+• Negotiate interest rates

-4. OTP for higher down payment
+• Opt for a higher down payment

-IS Car Loan Good (or) Bad?
+Is a Car Loan Good or Bad?

-• EMI is within 30 - 40 % of income
+• EMI is within 30–40% of your income

 • You have emergency savings

-• Car is necessary, not luxury
+• The car is a necessity, not a luxury

-A Car Loan is bad if:
+A Car Loan is Bad If:

-• EMI couses financial stress
+• EMI causes financial stress

 • You already have multiple loans

-• Car purchase is impulsive
+• The car purchase is impulsive

-Future of Car Loan in India
+Future of Car Loans in India

 Final Conclusion

-Buying a Car should bring comfort and convenience - not financial stress.
+Buying a car should bring comfort and convenience — not financial stress.
 With the right approach, a car loan can help you achieve your dream smoothly and safely.

 Related Articles You Should Read